Religious Movements of the Sprawl

 The NCC has money and legal power but lacks true believers.
 The Faithful have the fragments but internal schisms weaken them.
 The Purists have numbers and territorial control but can't project force.
 The Ascendancy cults have knowledge but lack organization.
 The Synthesists have ideas but no safe place to exist.

-The player's emergence—a stable fragment carrier who might prove any of these theologies right or wrong—will shatter this balance.
+A stable fragment carrier who might prove any of these theologies right or wrong—that would shatter everything.